RAF Upavon: Post-RAF use

 As a result of major reorganisation of the Royal Air Force in the early 1990s, RAF Upavon became surplus to requirements, and the RAF was to permanently withdraw from Upavon.
-On 3 August 1993, the RAF handed over the site to the British Army and the airfield became a British Army garrison called Trenchard Lines.
+On 3 August 1993, the RAF handed over the site to the British Army and the airfield became an Army garrison called Trenchard Lines.
 When the army first moved into Upavon, it became home to Headquarters Doctrine & Training.
 On 30 January 1995, it then became Headquarters Adjutant General.

 In April 2008 HQ Adjutant General was absorbed within the newly formed HQ Land Forces under 'Project Hyperion'.
 The new merged HQ LF was to be at Andover to use surplus real estate made available by Defence Equipment and Support.
 The two organisations merged organisationally on 1 April 2008, but preparing the Marlborough Lines buildings at Andover for physical co-location was not expected to be possible before 2010.
 The site is now home to the headquarters of Army Recruiting and Initial Training Command.